COSD-PANDA/seaboard/src/_datasets/crb-cases.md

 <!--more-->

-This dataset includes all cases the CRB reviewed and closed out since the beginning of FY 2019, identified by a unique case ID.
+This dataset includes all cases the CRB reviewed and closed out since the beginning of FY 2019, identified by a unique case `id` and case number.
 A single case may involve multiple allegations and multiple officers.
-Each row in this data represents one allegation and finding per officer in the complaint.
-Each officer named in the complaint is assigned an anonymous person id in the pid field that is unique for that case ID.
+In the FY2019 file, each row represents one allegation and finding per officer in the complaint.
+Each officer named in the complaint is assigned an anonymous person id in the `pid` field that is unique for that case `id`.
+Starting in FY2020, cases and allegation are in separate files that can be joined on the `id` and `case_number` fields.

-The body worn camera details file included with this dataset lists each officer (pid) per complaint and whether that officer had a body worn camera on or off during the incident under review.
+The body worn camera details file included with this dataset lists each officer (`pid`) per complaint and whether that officer had a body worn camera on or off during the incident under review.